GentleTomZerg/gentleTomzerg.github.io/_posts/2024-01-07-Philosophy-of-SoftwareDesign.md

 > It should be possible to understand each method independently.
 If you can’t understand the implementation of one method without also understanding the implementation of another, that’s a red flag.
 This red flag can occur in other contexts as well: if two pieces of code are physically separated, but each can only be understood by looking at the other, that is a red flag.

 # Define Errors Out Of Existence

+Code that deals with special conditions is inherently harder to write than code that deals with normal cases, and developers often define exceptions without considering how they will be handled.

+- Why exceptions contribute disproportionately to complexity?
+- How to simplify exception handling?

+Key: **Reduce the number of places where exceptions must be handled**

+## Why exceptions add complexity

+When exception occurs:
+- Approach 1: move forward and complete the work in progress in spite of the exception.

+- Approach 2: abort the operation in progress and report the exception upwards.
+  - BUT: the exception handling code might need to restore consistency in distributed system
+  - BUT: cascade of exceptions -> handle exceptions of exception handling code

+- Try catch boilerplate
+- Untested error handling code:  `“code	that	hasn’t	been	executed	doesn’t	work”`

+## Too many exceptions